 One of downtown Vancouver’s most notable landmarks, the Vancouver Art Gallery's exhibits range from cutting-edge, contemporary work to historic masters.
-The Gallery is home to over 9,000 works of art, including the largest collection painting by the famous BC artist Emily Carr and a world-renowned collection of contemporary photo-based work.
+The gallery is home to more than 9,000 works of art, including the largest collection of paintings by the famous British Columbian artist Emily Carr and a world-renowned collection of contemporary photo-based work.

-On a budget?
-Visitors can get in by donation (without a set admissions fee) every Tuesday, from 5pm - 9pm.
+If you're on a budget, you'll be glad to know that you can get in by donation (without a set admissions fee) every Tuesday from 5 to 9 p.m.

-For families with children--especially kids 10 and under--Science World (along with the Vancouver Aquarium) is a can't-miss destination.
-Not only is it one of the best attractions for kids in Vancouver, it's also one of the Top 10 Things to Do with Kids on a Rainy Day.
-Dedicated to teaching kids about science and technology, Science World has loads hands-on and interactive activities for kids.
+For families with children, especially kids 10 and under, Science World (along with the Vancouver Aquarium) is a can't-miss destination.
+Not only is it one of the best attractions for kids in Vancouver it's also a great place to visit on a rainy day.
+Dedicated to teaching kids about science and technology, Science World has loads of hands-on and interactive activities for kids.
 For example, in the Eureka!
 Gallery, kids can learn about water, light, sound, and motion by launching balls and parachutes and playing music on "invisible" harp strings.

-Two separate museums in one building, visitors to the Museum of Vancouver (MOV) and the Space Centre can get discount admission when seeing both museums on the same day.
+The Museum of Vancouver, or the MOV, and the Space Centre are two separate museums in one building, and you can get a discount admission if you go to both museums on the same day.

-Boats, boats, and more boats: The Vancouver Maritime Museum is Canada's premiere Pacific Coast maritime museum and home to the fully-restored St. Roch, a 1928 schooner that traversed the Northwest Passage and circumnavigated North America.
+Boats, boats, and more boats: The Vancouver Maritime Museum is Canada's premier Pacific Coast maritime museum and home to the fully restored St. Roch, a 1928 schooner that traversed the Northwest Passage and circumnavigated North America.

 Beaty Diversity Museum